Looking for an easy way to calculate the weight of your equal angle steel bars? Look no further than the Equal Angle Bar Weight Calculator!

 The specification range for unequal angle steel is from 2.5 / 1.6 # to 20 / 12.5 #.

-According to the dimension, shape, weight, and allowable deviation of hot-rolled section steel (GB/T 706-2008), the length of a hot-rolled equal angle steel bar is typically 4m to 19m.
-The equal angle steel bar can generally be delivered based on either its actual weight or theoretical weight in the market.
+According to the dimension, shape, weight, and allowable deviation of hot-rolled section steel (GB/T 706-2008), the length of a hot-rolled equal angle steel bar typically ranges from 4 meters to 19 meters.
+The weight of an equal angle steel bar can be delivered based on either its actual weight or theoretical weight in the market.

 Related Tool: Steel Weight Calculator